-In addition to, or in lieu of, the above-mentioned IR process, the Review Board may choose to hold a roundtable technical meeting (or meetings) to permit a face-to-face question and answer sessions between interested parties, CARD-INAC and Review Board staff.
+In addition to the above-mentioned IR process, the Review Board may choose to hold a roundtable technical meeting (or meetings) to permit a face-to-face question and answer sessions between interested parties, CARD-INAC and Review Board staff.
 In advance of a roundtable technical meeting, parties will submit their questions/comments to CARD-INAC, or to other parties, by way of the Review Board, to allow CARD-INAC or parties sufficient time to develop a response.
 To ensure a fair process, the Review Board exercises discretionary control over what issues may be brought forward in the meeting.
 Review Board staff will ensure that a record of the meeting is made.
-Following the meeting, the Review Board will issue a report that details the nature of the proceedings and any technical issues that were identified, discussed, resolved or left outstanding.